philterd/philter/docs/docs/redaction/contexts.md

 2.  **Impact**: Deleting a context removes the organizational unit, its internal mappings, and its learned disambiguation vectors.
 This will **not** affect documents that have already been redacted and downloaded.
 3.  **Permissions**: A context can be deleted only by the user that created it or by an admin.

-> Contexts are shared and are **not** deleted when a user is removed; their mappings and disambiguation vectors are retained.
+> Contexts are owned by the user that created them.
+When that user is deleted, their contexts are deleted too — along with each context's mappings and disambiguation vectors.

 ## Capacity and Eviction